-The Committee on Climate Change’s damning 2019 Process Report is clear that the UK government is falling woefully short of its commitments and promises on CO2 reduction.
+The Committee on Climate Change’s damning 2019 Process Report is clear that the UK government is falling worryingly short of its commitments and promises on CO2 reduction.
 See below:

-Read the BBC’s article on the damning indictment of the UK government’s efforts on climate change by the committee: “There’s an increasing sense of frustration that the government knows what it has to do – but it’s just not doing it.” – Baroness Brown
+Read the BBC’s article assessing the UK government’s efforts on climate change by the committee: “There’s an increasing sense of frustration that the government knows what it has to do – but it’s just not doing it.” – Baroness Brown

 Adequacy of Target

 The International Panel on Climate Change (IPCC) has calculated how much more CO2 can be emitted in total by humankind whilst retaining a reasonable chance of keeping temperatures within 1.5 degrees of pre-industrial levels.
 Assuming that emissions peak globally in 2020 (which they’re not on track to), that would give the world until 2040 to achieve zero carbon.
 The UK government’s “zero-carbon by 2050” target is NOT enough to keep the temperature rise to 1.5 degrees.
 A 2050 target is consistent with a temperature rise of 2 degrees (the dotted line below), which is considered to be far more dangerous.
 We are currently at around 1 degree of temperature rise globally which is already bringing serious problems.

 An added complication is that emissions in less developed countries are inevitably set to rise in coming years as populations climb out of poverty, and so the onus is on developed countries (who produced most of these problematic emissions) to act more quickly.

 It is clear that developed nations must aim for zero carbon significantly before 2040.